lf-edge/ekuiper/docs/en_US/README.md

 ### MQTT throughput test

-- Using JMeter MQTT plugin to send simulation data to EMQ X Broker, such as: `{"temperature": 10, "humidity" : 90}`, the value of temperature and humidity are random integer between 0 - 100.
+- Using JMeter MQTT plugin to send simulation data to EMQX Broker, such as: `{"temperature": 10, "humidity" : 90}`, the value of temperature and humidity are random integer between 0 - 100.
-- eKuiper subscribe from EMQ X Broker, and analyze data with SQL: `SELECT * FROM demo WHERE temperature > 50 `
+- eKuiper subscribe from EMQX Broker, and analyze data with SQL: `SELECT * FROM demo WHERE temperature > 50 `
 - The analysis result are wrote to local file by using [file sink plugin](extension/native/sinks/file.md).

 | Devices                                        | Message # per second | CPU usage     | Memory usage |